Dhrishita/Financial-Data-Reconciliation-System/README.md

 7. View results:

 - Check the Google Sheets spreadsheet (SPREADSHEET_ID) for reconciliation results.

-## Code Structure
-- 'main.py': The main script to run the face recognition system.
-- 'face_recognition.py': Contains the face recognition logic using OpenCV.
-- 'email_notification.py': Handles sending email notifications for unrecognized faces.
-- 'utils.py': Utility functions for the system.

 ## Contact
 If you have any questions or suggestions, feel free to open an issue or contact: